McREL Report: Arete School Preliminary Program “A Model for Total School Reform”

 McREL—the Mid-continent Regional Educational Laboratory—is one of a number of regional educational research centers across the country affiliated with the U.S. Department of Education.
 Located in the Denver, Colorado area, McREL had two of its researchers analyze and evaluate an Arete School preliminary program called Promoting Achievement in School through Sport (PASS).

 Designed for middle and high school students, PASS is a project-based, year-long, daily course based upon the positive aspects of sport culture.
-PASS has been presented to 4,000 students in four states, including California, Illinois, North Carolina, and South Carolina.
+PASS has been presented to 4,000 students in five states, including California, Oregon, Illinois, North Carolina, and South Carolina.
 In PASS, students identify the fundamentals that lead to mastery in athletics (FAMs) and apply these FAMs to a project in which they set two major goals—one to improve their physical performance in some way and another to improve their overall academic performance.

 During the first semester, the students identify the FAMs and develop a plan to apply them to their two goals.
 For the second semester, the students carry out their plan, monitor their progress, study the results, and conduct a thorough evaluation of why they did or did not reach their goals.